cssgunc/breast-cancer-hub/docs/using_components.md

 ### ParallaxScrollView
 When used, the content beneath it moves dynamically with the scrolling of the page.

+### SelectLanguage
+Allows users to choose a language from a dropdown menu.
+It features a toggle button that expands a list of language options, updating the selected language when a user makes a choice.

 ### ThemedText
 Simplifies handling different text styles and colors.
 It ensures that your text components are consistent with the app’s color scheme.\